 Do You Have The Right Idea?

-Steven Benson, founder of Badger Maps, found that a problem existed while working in his industry.
-Steven told us, “My career has been spent in field sales, and so I understood the challenges faced by field sales people first hand…”
+Steven Benson, the founder of Badger Maps, found that a problem existed while working in his industry.
+Steven told us, “My career has been spent in field sales, and so I understood the challenges faced by field salespeople first hand…”

 Some say that success is the result of what happens when preparation meets opportunity.
 Sometimes, when you prepare yourself enough, the opportunity will find you; instead of the other way around.
 In the case of Badger Maps, Steven said, “Looking back at it, it was a combination of my role in sales and my industry background with software and mapping that made me well positioned to launch a company and solve the problems of field sales.
 I was in the right place, at the right time, with the right background to come up with the idea and start the company.”

 SportMe founder, Andrew Greenstein, had a similar story of being prepared.
 With a background in AI and automation, he was able to identify how his expertise would be beneficial to the sporting industry.
 When we asked about his app idea, he said, “I’ve always believed that technology can play a strong role in helping everyone improve themselves, every day.
 We started SportMe to apply my technology, AI, and automation experience to participatory sports; choosing marathon training because of its supportive and rapidly growing community.”